How to Inspect Appliances According to TREC Standards

 Goal:

-The goal of this course is to teach the Texas inspector how to perform inspections according to the Texas Real Estate Commission (TREC) Standards of Practice, as delineated in §535.232 : Minimum Inspection Requirements for Appliances, in order to meet TREC's inspector pre-licensing requirements.
+This course aims to teach the Texas inspector how to perform inspections according to the Texas Real Estate Commission (TREC) Standards of Practice, as delineated in §535.232: Minimum Inspection Requirements for Appliances, to meet TREC's inspector pre-licensing requirements.

 Objectives: